 is the first Islander to have four points at home since Jason Blake did so on

 February 27, 2007 against Philadelphia.
-Michael Haley made it 6-0 with his
+Micheal Haley made it 6-0 with his

 first NHL goal.

 The first brawl of the evening came at 5:21 of the second period.
 Three

 Islanders (Matt Martin, Josh Bailey and Travis Hamonic) and three Penguins

 (Deryk Engelland, Pascal Dupuis and Mike Rupp) were ejected.
 The Penguins ended